The Evolution of my Home Lab: From Break-Fix to Forensics

 UPDATE: I added two more monitors (below) since I originally posted this.
 I put the single TV/Monitor pictured above on a rolling TV Stand and set the two new monitors on the desk.

 Added two monitors, a new wall decal, and Cololights.
+This photo was taken before a Trace Labs CTF.

 All seven computers are currently on a VLAN using a managed Trendnet switch.